tomdee/calico-docker-prototype/docs/L2RoutedPrototype.md

 For now, the script requires you to provide the IP address of the local CoreOS server the --host parameter.

+All commands need to be run from the calico-docker-prototype directory
+* `cd calico-docker-prototype`

 * On core-01
    * `sudo ./calico launch --master --host=172.17.8.101 --peer=172.17.8.102`